 So, to you budding 2D animators, there's our list of animation software.
 While there are many other options on the market, the best 2D animation software really depends on what you want to use it for.

-As an authorized Toon Boom training partner, CG Spectrum's online Introduction to 2D Animation is the perfect place for beginners to learn the essentials!
+As an authorized Toon Boom training partner, CG Spectrum's online beginner 2d animation course is the perfect place to learn the essentials!
 Overcome the learning hurdles faster and get confident using industry software Toon Boom Harmony.
 You'll be personally taught by industry mentors who worked for Disney, DreamWorks and Netflix in this creative hands-on course.